Venom3103/MyPortfolio/README.md

 # Portfolio

-This is an polished portfolio built with Next.js, Tailwind CSS, Framer Motion and command palette.
+This is an polished portfolio built with Next.js, Tailwind CSS, Framer Motion and Command Palette.

 ## Quick start
 1. Install dependencies: `npm install`